KlenM/Numerical-simulations-of-atmospheric-quantum-channels-Supplementary-materials/README.md

 - The first row is the list of aperture radii.
 - The next rows are samples of transmittances for each aperture radius.

+The numerically-simulated data do not take into account constant losses in the atmosphere, which are typically of the order of 0.1 db/km.
+To account for them, all random transmittance values should be multiplied by the appropriate constant transmittance.

 ## Results